jeka7ro/FinancialPlannerPro/replit-git-instructions.md

 5. Leave as Public or set to Private (your choice)
 6. **DO NOT** check "Initialize with README" (we have all files ready)
 7. Click "Create repository"

+**IMPORTANT**: You must create this repository first on GitHub before we can push from Replit!

 **Step 2: In Replit - Look for Git Panel**
 1. Look for a "Version Control" or "Git" tab/panel in Replit sidebar